cyber-geiger/cloud-adapter/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-# GEIGER Replication (also called GEIGER Cloud Adaptor)
+# GEIGER Replication (also called GEIGER Cloud Adapter)

 This repository contains the implementation for the replication and pairing process used in the GEIGER project in dart.